Coming back to school after summer break can be demanding for both the students and the teachers.

 Get back into the swing of things and motivate your students as you approach this new year!
 Follow these four tantalizing tips to jump start your school year and students will be anxious to come back for more.

-How to Start a New School Year: 4 Tips
+How to Start a New School Year: Try These 4 Tips

 Student Survival Kits